archman-dev/website/.github/instructions/docs/build-article.v1.0.0.md

 </Tabs>
 ````

-## 22. Tables
+## 22. Tables and Widget Preference

-- For comparisons and showcases, prefer reusable components from the Editing Widgets sections (/editing/category/widgets) first:
+- For comparisons and showcases, prefer reusable components from `/editing/widgets` first:
+  - Use `DecisionMatrix` for multi-criteria option comparisons (preferred over ad-hoc markdown tables).
-  - Use `Vs` for A/B/N comparisons.
+  - Use `Vs` for A/B/N comparisons at-a-glance with short bullet points.
   - Use `Showcase` for curated highlights with labeled sections (Impact, Trade-offs, Signals, etc.).
   - Use category widgets where appropriate (`Checklist`, `ProsCons`, `Steps`/`Timeline`, `FAQ`, `Callout`/`Alert`, `Metric`/`KPI`, `Cards`/`CardGrid`).
-- Use tables when a grid communicates better than cards/components (e.g., many options with many attributes) and keep it scannable.
+- Use plain markdown tables only when a grid communicates better than cards/components (e.g., many options with many attributes) and keep it scannable.

 ## 23. Links and References (Strict)